Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>After the final pivot has been placed into U, we just check if it was zero,
+<p>After the final pivot has been placed into $U$, we just check if it was
-and if so indicate that with a flag on returning the results:</p>
+zero, and if so indicate that with a flag on returning the results:</p>
 </div>

 {% highlight python %}